Video Visits & Virtual Shared Medical Appointments

-What equipment do I need for a video visit?
+What equipment do I need for a video visit or virtual shared medical appointment?

 Video visits require access to a smartphone, tablet, or computer with a camera, microphone, and speakers.
 Additionally, the Zoom application must be installed on the device you will use for the visit.

-How do I prepare for my video visit?
+How do I prepare for my scheduled video visit or virtual shared medical appointment?

 We recommend you complete these steps at least one day prior to your appointment: